 Given his interest and active role on the question of student personality development, he was appointed the Director of the Student Affairs and Development Division of the Higher Education Department of the Ministry of Higher Education on 1st Oct 2006.

 From there, he returned to his alma mater as Deputy Vice Chancellor (Student Affairs and Alumni) on 16th May 2010.

-In recognition of his academic achievements, research and administrative experience, Prof Datuk Dr. Mohd Fauzi was appointed as the 7th Vice Chancellor of UPM on 1st January 2013 to lead the research university to greater height, given its vast expertise and niche, particularly in agriculture.
+In recognition of his academic achievements, research and administrative experience, Prof Dato' Dr. Mohd Fauzi was appointed as the 7th Vice Chancellor of UPM on 1st January 2013 to lead the research university to greater height, given its vast expertise and niche, particularly in agriculture.

-Prof Datuk Dr. Mohd Fauzi is well known for his research work on food security.
+Prof Dato' Dr. Mohd Fauzi is well known for his research work on food security.
 Among them is The study of propagation, production and post-harvest on various tropical fruits; Eradication of noxious bamboo under high-tension power line; Evaluation of light harvesting mechanism of rice varieties and its implication on yield and Improvements in utilization and management of production resources (especially water and nutrients) for carbon dioxide enrichment production system of selected vegetables.

 His contributions in the field agriculture have not gone unnoticed.
 Recognition came in the form of a Colombo Scholarship from the Japanese International Cooperation Agency (JICA) to undergo a year’s training at the Okinawa International Centre for which he was awarded the Certificate of Agriculture by the University of Ryukyu in 1998.